-[This is excerpted from SAC039 SSAC Review of SSAC.]
+[This is excerpted from SAC039 SSAC Review of SSAC and reprinted here in the voice of Steve Crocker, who was selected as the first chair of SSAC.]

 SSAC was activated in early 2002.
 It was formed in the aftermath of 9/11, a period when every organization asked itself what it should be doing about security.
 ICANN held a symposium on security in Marina del Rey in November 2001.
 The report from that symposium is reprinted as SAC 002.
 The decision to form SSAC apparently followed that meeting.
 In short order, members were recruited, a charter drafted and the Committee was started.
 I was recruited to chair the Committee after its members had been recruited, and we began organized discussions in early 2002.